As approved by the Ithaca College Board of Trustees 5/15/2004.

 All faculty hired by Ithaca College will be given an initial formal contract of employment.

 Except as otherwise specified in the appointment letter, faculty are under contract for the period from August 16 until May 31 of the following year.
-Normally, faculty do not have scheduled responsibilities between August 16 and Convocation and between Commencement and May 31.
+Typically, faculty do not have scheduled responsibilities between August 16 and Convocation and between Commencement and May 31.
 Nonetheless, special meetings and assignments, as well as other individual responsibilities, may be scheduled any time during the contract period.
 Every effort should be made to provide reasonable advance notification of any faculty responsibilities scheduled before Convocation or after Commencement.

 During the period of the agreement, neither party may terminate the agreement without cause.
 Acceptance of a contract/appointment is understood to include acceptance of the rules and regulations pertaining to faculty responsibilities set forth in the Ithaca College Policy Manual.

 Faculty at the College are appointed to a planning unit, and the nature of the appointments they hold is described in the planning unit's staffing plan.
-The list of current planning units is available in the Office of the Provost and Senior Vice President for Academic Affairs.
+The list of current planning units is available in the Office of the Provost and Vice President for Academic Affairs.

 A planning unit's staffing plan will consist of: